 Like many other Oboz hiking boots, the Sawtooth X is made with a combination of leather and extra durable yet breathable CORDURA fabric, and the laces and webbing are made of recycled PET polyester.

-While we’ve only had these for 6 weeks, I can feel how durable they are and mine don’t show any scuffs or wear yet.
+I can feel how durable they are and mine don’t show any scuffs or wear yet after weeks of testing.
 If they’re anything like my old Sawtooth IIs, they will last a long time.
 I’ve easily got a couple hundred miles on my Sawtooth IIs, and the sole surprisingly still has some tread left.
-I’ve also found my Oboz Bridger and Oboz Sypes to be really durable compared to other brands that lose tread after just a few months, earning them both spots on our best women’s hiking boots list.
+I’ve also found my Oboz Bridgers and Oboz Sypes to be really durable compared to other brands that lose tread after just a few months, earning them both spots on our best women’s hiking boots list.

 I expect these Sawtooth X hiking shoes to be no different than my experience with other Oboz models and am excited to take them on many more adventures.